mfan0809/Gene-expression-deconvolution/README.md

 # Genomic subclone identification using gene expression deconvolution method
-This work was performed using publicly available CAM method, and the detailed instruction of the instalment is illustrated in website: https://bioconductor.org/packages/release/bioc/html/CAMTHC.html
+Genomic subclone was identified using publicly available CAM method, and the detailed instruction of the instalment is illustrated in website: https://bioconductor.org/packages/release/bioc/html/CAMTHC.html

 #Installment